Ding Yu Peng

 Ding-Yu Peng is a professor of Chemical Engineering at the University of Saskatchewan.

-Under the direction of Donald B. Robinson, Peng introduced a two-parameter cubic equation of state now known as the Peng–Robinson equation of state during the 1970s while a research engineer.
+Under the direction of Donald B. Robinson, Peng introduced a two-parameter cubic equation of state now known as the Peng–Robinson equation of state during the 1970s while a research engineer at the University of Alberta.

 Early life

 Ding-Yu Peng was born in China sometime in 1943.

 Education

 Peng completed a degree in chemical engineering at the National Taiwan University in 1966.
 He studied for one year at Syracuse University during 1968-1969.
 Subsequently, he followed Leonard I. Stiel to the University of Missouri and obtained his PhD. in chemical engineering in 1973.

 Work under Robinson

 In late 1974, while working as a post-doctoral fellow under Robinson, the Natural Gas Processors Association requested a better gas model than was available at that time.
 Work on the Peng–Robinson equation of state was completed in 1975, and the results were published the following year.